andreasschrade/andreasschrade.github.com/_posts/2015-02-16-android-tutorial-how-to-create-a-kiosk-mode-in-android.md

 First of all we need to make sure your app starts automatically after booting your device:

-Add the following permission as a child of the <manifest> element to your Android manifest:
+Add the following permission as a child of the *manifest* element to your Android manifest:

 {% highlight xml %}
 <uses-permission android:name="android.permission.RECEIVE_BOOT_COMPLETED" />
 {% endhighlight %}

-Now, your app has the permission to receive the „RECEIVE_BOOT_COMPLETED“ broadcast.
+Now, your app has the permission to receive the *"RECEIVE_BOOT_COMPLETED"* broadcast.
 This message means that the phone was booted.

 At next, add an intent filter to the manifest: